Nexmo/verify-android-sdk/Integrating the Nexmo Verify SDK.md

 To use the Nexmo Verify SDK, you need to:

 Integrate the Verify SDK library into Android Studio.
 To do this:

-  1. In Android Studio, either open an existing project, or create a new one.
+  1.In Android Studio, either open an existing project, or create a new one.

-  2. In Android Studio, update top-level *build.gradle* file to include dependency location:
+  2.In Android Studio, update top-level *build.gradle* file to include dependency location:
 ```java
 allprojects {
     repositories {